 Proper selection of bearings will go a long way toward a successful engine rebuild.
 It is a good idea to inspect your old bearings before starting any new rebuild or repair.
 They do tell a story and will help find the problem before just replacing parts.

 Identifying the root cause of a bearing failure is crucial in preventing the recurrence of the failure, as a simple replacement of the bearings typically will not address the factors that led up to the failure in the first place.
+As there are many bearing distributors out there, even if this does become damaged, at least you’ll know that you will be able to find a replacement to help fix your engine.
 It is important to note that in many cases the premature bearing failure is due to a combination of several of the causes.
 If you do not find the original cause engine bearing failure damage will repeat itself.

 The following notes and illustrations will assist you in the diagnosis and causes of bearing failures:

 Inadequate lubrication will cause Engine bearing failure damage